Deciphering Lyman $\alpha$ blob 1 with deep MUSE observations

 The polarisation of the observed Ly$\alpha$ emission from the blob could potentially distinguish between the central engine hypothesis or the in-situ powering by gravitational cooling \citep{Dijkstra2008,Eide2018}.
 In the former case the polarisation fraction is expected to increase with distance from the embedded sources.
-And indeed, for Lyman $\alpha$ blob 1, the object examined in detail in this study, such a polarisation signature was detected \citep[][]{Hayes2011,Beck2016}.
-While these observations were initially thought to be inconsistent with the in-situ production of Ly$\alpha$ photons by gravitational cooling, \cite{Trebitsch2016} showed that gravitational cooling may imprint a polarisation signature that is consistent with the observations (see also Sect.~\ref{sec:known-sources}).
+And indeed, for Lyman $\alpha$ blob 1, the object examined in detail in this study, such a polarisation characteristic was detected \citep[][]{Hayes2011,Beck2016}.
+These observations were thought to rule out the gravitational cooling scenario, but \cite{Trebitsch2016} showed that also gravitational cooling may be responsible for the observed polarisation pattern.

-Nevertheless, follow-up campaigns with X-ray, sub-mm, IR, and radio-facilities revealed that a significant fraction of LABs harbour indeed highly obscured star-bursts with star-formation rates $\sim 10^2 - 10^3$\,M$_\odot$yr$^{-1}$ or AGNs \citep[e.g.][]{Yang2011,Ao2015,Ao2017}.
+Regardless, follow-up campaigns with X-ray, sub-mm, IR, and radio-facilities revealed that a significant fraction of LABs indeed harbour highly obscured star-bursts with star-formation rates $\sim 10^2 - 10^3$\,M$_\odot$yr$^{-1}$ or AGNs \citep[e.g.][]{Yang2011,Ao2015,Ao2017}.
 Thus, mechanical heating and/or ionising radiation from these buried systems are definitely contributing and possibly dominating the energy budget that powers Ly$\alpha$ in LABs.
-The filamentary morphology can in such a scenario still be reconciled with the cooling flow scenario, as those flows are expected to fuel star-formation and AGN activity in the first place.
+In such a scenario the filamentary morphology can still be reconciled with the cooling flow interpretation, as those flows are expected to fuel star-formation and AGN activity in the first place.
 But rather than being lit-up in Ly$\alpha$ by gravitational cooling, these filamentary flows could simply be illuminated from the systems that they are feeding \citep{Prescott2015}.
-However, according to \cite{Dijkstra2009}, a potential counterargument to this scenario is that the gas in the cold flows is self-shielded from ionising radiation given the expected typical densities ($n_\mathrm{H} > 1$cm$^{-3}$).
+However, a potential counterargument to this scenario is that the gas in the cold flows is self-shielded from ionising radiation given the expected typical densities ($n_\mathrm{H} > 1$cm$^{-3}$; \citealt{Dijkstra2009}).
 Moreover, it appears counter-intuitive that the heavily obscured embedded sources have high escape fractions of ionising photons into large enough solid angles to power the blobs.
-As of yet, there is still no consensus on the importance of the possible Ly$\alpha$ powering mechanisms in LABs.
+As yet, there is still no consensus on the importance of the possible Ly$\alpha$ powering mechanisms in LABs.